felipematheus1337/Craps/README.md

 # Craps
-## Craps gaming using the Library random
+## Craps gaming using the Library random in Java